Shrek1521/odin-recipes/README.md

 # odin-recipes
-This is my Odin Project Recipes Project Repo.
+This is my Odin Project, Recipes Project Repository.

 So far I've added 3 recipes with links to the original sources they were found within each of their recipe pages.